 Bartender Tools You Need to Make Craft Cocktails at Home

 Are the drinks at restaurants and bars usually better than the ones you are making at home?
-I’ve gone so far to say the vodka & soda at Hot & Hot Fish Club is better than I make at home.
+I’ve gone so far as to say the vodka & soda at Hot & Hot Fish Club is better than I make at home.
 Why is that?
 I’ll tell ya!

 Essential Bar Tools you Need at Home

 - Cocktail shaker with Glass (this is what the bartenders use)